Applications for the MA in Educational Leadership are accepted and reviewed on a rolling basis with two (2) starts per year, fall and spring.

 In order to gain admission into the program students must submit:

-For NJ Residents Only: While not a requirement for entry into the MA program, applicants who possess a Standard New Jersey Teaching or Educational Services Certificate or an out-of-state (i.e. NY, PA) Standard Teaching Certificate or Educational Services Certificate and a minimum of 3 years teaching or Educational Service experience may apply for the NJ principal and supervisor certification upon completion of the degree.
+While not a requirement for entry into the MA program, applicants who possess a Standard New Jersey Teaching or Educational Services Certificate or an out-of-state Standard Teaching Certificate or Educational Services Certificate and a minimum of three years teaching or Educational Service experience may apply for the NJ principal and supervisor certification upon completion of the degree.
 The principal endorsement is required for any position that involves service as an administrative officer of a school or other comparable unit within a school or district.
 Such positions shall include assistant superintendent for curriculum and instruction, principal, assistant principal, vice-principal and director.
 In addition, the supervisor endorsement is required for both supervisors of instruction and athletic directors.

 - Official transcripts are required from each school you have attended.